 Trained as a journalist at the University of Texas at Austin, he understands the secrets of good storytelling.
 Court has spent much of his professional career working for media companies like CBS, Univision, Telemundo, and Mexico’s TV Azteca.
 He understands the need for sharp writing and even sharper editing.
 Because of his work in Spanish-language media, this New York City resident is very comfortable working with students for whom English is a second or third language.

-As an adjunct professor at Columbia and NYU, Court develops and delivers curricula for courses like “Diversity in Media & Advertising” and “Selling Your Pitch: The Essentials of the Business of Television.”
+As an adjunct professor at NYU, Columbia, The New School, and his beloved alma mater, the University of Texas at Austin, Court develops and delivers curricula for courses like “Diversity in Media & Advertising,” “Urban Communication in New York City,” and “Selling Your Pitch: The Essentials of the Business of Television.”

 A contributing writer for Forbes, Court’s work may also be seen in places such as the New York Times, the Washington Post, and VICE.
 He was named a 2021 Lambda Literary Foundation Fellow and awarded a 2021 New York Foundation for the Arts (NYFA) City Artist Corp grant.